KPUL: KBBM

 The FCC issued a construction permit for station KTDG on May 7, 1990.
-The station was not put on the air though until June 1, 1992 as KBBM.
+The station was not put on the air though until June 1, 1992, as KBBM.
 The station had no locally produced content.
-It used 24-hour news feeds from CNN Headline News and CNNfn, positioning itself as "Des Moines Business Station."
+It used 24-hour news feeds from CNN Headline News and CNNfn, positioning itself as "Des Moines Business Station".

 The format was never a ratings winner and was only heard for a little over a year before KBBM was sold.

 Q99.5 KZZQ

-In March 1993 the station was purchased by Positive Impact Media Inc., a non profit group.
-The station's initial purpose was to rebroadcast the programming of a Christian contemporary music (CCM) station in the Quad Cities.
+In March 1993, the station was purchased by Positive Impact Media Inc., a non profit group.
+The station's initial purpose was to rebroadcast the programming of a contemporary Christian music (CCM) station in the Quad Cities.
 But within a few months KBBM found itself in need of its own programming due to the failure of the Quad Cities station.
-The station switched its format to Christian CHR and rebranded itself as Q99.5 KZZQ, or "The Q".
+On March 2, 1994, at noon, The station switched its format to Christian CHR and rebranded itself as Q99.5 KZZQ, or "The Q".
 It were the first station to bring Christian CHR to Des Moines, and was successful in attracting listeners and receiving support through donations and advertising throughout the first decade.

 In 2004, KZZQ had competition for the first time as the University of Northwestern – St. Paul purchased two local stations, KNWI Life 107.1 and KNWM Life 96.1.
 It programmed the stations with Christian AC.
 Although they also suffer from weak signals, together Life 107.1 and Life 96.1 cover much of the market.
 This was something KZZQ struggles to do with its lower power (6,000 watts) and a transmitter located southwest of Des Moines.
 Due to increased competition from Life 107 and other stations entering the market, and staff turnover, listenership continued to decline and it became apparent a change was required.

 Pulse 99.5 KPUL

-After several days of stunting in February 2008, the station was re-branded KPUL "Pulse 99.5."
+After several days of stunting in February 2008, the station was re-branded KPUL "Pulse 99.5".
 The new format became an experimental mix of CCM and CHR–Pop in an effort to reach more people through a hybrid format.
 The new format proved to be a more aggressive change than listeners in the area were ready for.

-After a few months under the new format, Pulse 99.5 re-adjusted its format to a mix of Christian CHR, Rock, and positive mainstream hits.
+After a few months under the new format, Pulse 99.5 re-adjusted its format to a mix of Christian CHR, rock, and positive mainstream hits.